Peter Drucker: Biography

 Drucker grew up in what he referred to as a "liberal" Lutheran Protestant household in Austria-Hungary.
-Both of his parents were of Jewish origin.
 His mother Caroline Bondi had studied medicine and his father Adolf Drucker was a lawyer and high-level civil servant.
 Drucker was born in Vienna, Austria, in the 19th district of Vienna-Döbling.
 He grew up in a home where intellectuals, high government officials, and scientists would meet to discuss new ideas.
 These included Joseph Schumpeter, Friedrich Hayek and Ludwig von Mises.
 Hans Kelsen was his uncle.

 After graduating from Döbling Gymnasium in 1927, Drucker found few opportunities for employment in post-World War I Vienna, so he moved to Hamburg, Germany, first working as an apprentice at an established cotton trading company, then as a journalist, writing for Der Österreichische Volkswirt (The Austrian Economist).
 Drucker then moved to Frankfurt, where he took a job at the Daily Frankfurter General-Anzeiger.
 While in Frankfurt, he also earned a doctorate in international law and public law from the Goethe University Frankfurt in 1931.

-In 1933, Drucker left Germany for England.
-In London, he worked for an insurance company, then as the chief economist at a private bank.
-He also reconnected with Doris Schmitz, an acquaintance from the University of Frankfurt, and they married in 1934.
-The couple permanently relocated to the United States, where he became a university professor as well as a freelance writer and business consultant.

-In 1943, Drucker became a naturalized citizen of the United States.
-He then had a distinguished career as a teacher, first as a professor of politics and philosophy at Bennington College from 1942 to 1949, then twenty-two years at New York University as a professor of management from 1950 to 1971.